NBA fines Clippers $50,000 for statements about Leonard

 Rivers indicated he was disappointed by the fine.

-“I think we said it all,” he explained Thursday.
-“I’m not getting into it.
+”I think we said it all,” he said Thursday. ”I’m not getting into it.
 What we said, we said.”